Bar Oasis: Sequels

 Bar Oasis 1.5, a free game that served as a bridge between Bar Oasis and its pending sequel, was released on May 2, 2012.
 A sequel entitled Bar Oasis 2 was released on July 27, 2012.
 The pop soundtrack is by Korean composer Nauts.

 For Bar Oasis 1.5, Kotaku wrote "It's all quite charming and best of all, it's free—Bar Oasis 1.5 got me looking forward to buying the sequel when it comes out, so, mission accomplished, guys.
 Call it a teaser or call it a fully-formed game, Bar Oasis 1.5 deserves a recommendation all its own."
-Touch Arcade wrote " Don't miss this one.
+TouchArcade wrote " Don't miss this one.
 It might be free, but I'd have easily paid for a title as interesting as this and am eagerly looking forward to Bar Oasis 2".
 Multiplayer.it wrote "Bar Oasis 1.5 delivers an interesting, fresh experience thanks to its "visual novel" approach.
 The story is very engaging and very well told, and the drinks minigames are funny".
 Games Master UK wrote "The story has some fun characters".

-Touch Arcade gave Bar Oasis 2 a rating of 4 stars, writing "Shining praise aside, Bar Oasis 2 does have one problem: mixology gets boring.
+TouchArcade gave Bar Oasis 2 a rating of 4 stars, writing "Shining praise aside, Bar Oasis 2 does have one problem: mixology gets boring.
 There are only so many drinks you can concoct before everything begins feeling repetitive.
 Bar Oasis 2 could have probably benefited from a bit more variation in this department but, compared to the rest of the game, it's still a relatively minor quibble.
 Either way, this lovely sequel is deserving of your time so come for the drinks and stay for the people."
-IndieLove wrote "Overall, I really liked this game, it’s fun, interesting and different, which is what the gaming industry needs, especially in the iOS category, Corners Studio Ultramarine have certainly done a good job, using all sorts of different features to create a game with so much".
+IndieLove wrote "Overall, I really liked this game, it's fun, interesting and different, which is what the gaming industry needs, especially in the iOS category, Corners Studio Ultramarine have certainly done a good job, using all sorts of different features to create a game with so much".
 Destructoid said "The music here is amazingly well-produced".
-Reviewing the Bar Oasis 2 Soundtrack, Destructoid wrote "This is a truly a wonderful soundtrack, and it’s amazing that it’s been written for an iOS app.
-This shows once again that Korean game developers know what’s up when it comes to putting great music in their games.
+Reviewing the Bar Oasis 2 Soundtrack, Destructoid wrote "This is a truly a wonderful soundtrack, and it's amazing that it's been written for an iOS app.
+This shows once again that Korean game developers know what's up when it comes to putting great music in their games.
 I highly recommend checking out the soundtrack and the app by Corners Studio, both available now".